gshipley/enterprise_training/AdminTraining.md

 ##**Create environment variables and DNSSEC key file**

-The official OpenShift documentation suggests that you set an  environment variable for the domain name that you will be using to facilitate faster configuration of bind.
+The official OpenShift documentation suggests that you set an  environment variable for the domain name that you will be using to facilitate faster configuration of BIND.
 Let’s follow the suggested route for this training class by issuing the following command:

 	# domain=example.com